What are the benefits of a family trust?

 A trust is used to transfer the administration of personal or real property (like a house, shares or bonds) to another person (the trustee).
 This means that the property no longer belongs to the person who transferred it.

-There are two main categories of trusts (sometimes known as “personal trusts”):
+There are many types of trusts, including these two main categories (sometimes known as “personal trusts”):

 • Inter vivos or “living” trusts, including family trusts (the subject of this article)